-Jesus said to a Samaritan woman He met at Jacob's well, "Ye worship ye ship: for salvation is of the Jews.
-But the hour cometh, and now is, when the true worshippers shall worship the him" (Ephesians 1:17).
-Father in spirit and in truth: for the God is a Spirit: and they that worship him must worship him in spirit and in truth" (John 4:22-24).
+Jesus said to a Samaritan woman He met at Jacob's well, "Ye worship ye know not what: we know what we worship: for salvation is of the Jews.
+But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.
+God is a Spirit: and they that worship him must worship him in spirit and in truth" (John 4:22-24).
 Rather than complimenting this woman for her ignorance in worship, Jesus was seeking to elevate her understanding of God and correct her misunderstandings.

 Jesus included Himself when He said, "we know what we worship."
-Did you know Jesus worships somebody?
+Did vou know Jesus worships somebody?
 He said so Himself, and then He explained who He worships.
 He said, "the true worshipers shall worship the Father in spirit and in truth."
 Jesus worships His Father along with all "true worshipers."
 He worships His Father, because His Father is His God.
-He said to Mary, right after His resurrection, "Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God" (John 20:17).
+He said to Mary, right after His resurrection, "Touch me not; for I am not vet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God" (John 20:17).